-Summit Midstream (NYSE:SMLP) - A Preview Of Summit Midstream Partners's Earnings
+Summit Midstream (NYSE:SMLP) - A Preview Of Summit Midstream Partners Earnings

 Stock Performance

 Shares of Summit Midstream Partners were trading at $6.41 as of August 7.
 Over the last 52-week period, shares are down 61.85%.
 Given that these returns are generally negative, long-term shareholders are probably a little upset going into this earnings release.

 Analysts have adjusted their estimates lower for EPS and revenues over the past 90 days.
 The popular rating by analysts on Summit Midstream Partners stock is a Neutral.
 The strength of this rating has maintained conviction over the past 90 days.

 Conference Call